benjymous/annotations/sandman/sandman.09.md

-Page 8 panel 3:  The King of Birds appears to be either an all white ostrich, or perhaps some sort of moa (moas being a now extinct line of giant flightless birds of approximately that bodyshape).
+Page 8 panel 3:  The King of Birds appears to be either an all white ostrich, or perhaps some sort of moa (moas being a now extinct line of giant flightless birds of approximately that body shape).

 Page 10 panel 2-3:  This has the flavor of one of Kipling's Just-So stories.